yyang-pplus/yyang-pplus.github.io/_posts/2021-01-20-pds-compiler-warnings.md

 # Conclusion

 In today's post, I have talked about the importance of enabling the right set of compiler warnings in order to reduce the number of defects in your code base.
 I have also showed a few commonly used techniques to suppress certain warnings when necessary.
-I hope you found this post useful, if so, you may also want to check out [the other articles which also belongs to the PDS series](/pds). <!-- JEKYLL_RELATIVE_URL_CHECK_SKIP_LINE -->
+I hope you found this post useful, if so, you may also want to check out [other articles which also belong to the PDS series](/pds). <!-- JEKYLL_RELATIVE_URL_CHECK_SKIP_LINE -->

 # References